jgauthi/component_log/README.md

 # Component Log
-Class and method for generated log on several canals.
+Class and method for generated log on several canals, with error management.

 * Terminal (cli)
 * On browser (text/plain)